 Apart from measuring the ketone levels, here are a few more symptoms to show you that you’ve reached ketosis: dry mouth, increased thirst, loss of appetite, weight loss, bad keto breath, and increased energy and focus.

-Once you start with the keto supplements & food plan, the omega 3 & low carb diet, you might experience something very similar to the flu, also known as the keto flu.
+Once you start with the keto supplements & food plan (meal plan), the omega 3 & the low carb diet, you might experience something very similar to the flu, also known as the keto flu.

 - Nausea, dizziness, and sore muscles

 - Brain fog, poor concentration, and focus